vincebel7/temperature-data-collector/README.md

 This is an all-in-one project including collectors for various hardware platforms, a MQTT system (server, subscribers, publishers), Redis server, a MySQL exporter, and a web server to monitor live data.

-Docker containers to be included:
+Components to be included (eventually all will be Dockerized):

 ### Client:

-- Pi sensor collector (not Dockerized yet)
+- Pi sensor collector (completed, but not Dockerized yet)

 - Arduino sensor collector (not written yet)